Citation, DOI & article data

 Treatment and prognosis

-HRCT features are usually typical but segmental resection may be done in some cases to rule out a rare possibility of underlying small malignancy as the cause of obstruction 3
+HRCT features are usually typical but segmental resection may be done in certain cases to rule out a rare possibility of underlying small malignancy as the cause of obstruction 3.

 Although it is usually an incidental finding, it may be associated with recurrent infections in 20% of patients.